tencentyun/intlcloud-documents/yehe_doc/中间件与通信/邮件推送/常见问题/垃圾箱相关问题_intl_en.md

 <td>You are using a new domain or IP.
 Because a new IP does not have any reputation, your emails have a certain chance of going to spam folders at the beginning.
 However, every email service provider has a self-learning process.
 When they find that your emails are good, such as verification emails, they will gradually move them to the inbox.</td>
 </tr><tr>
 <td>Case 3</td>
 <td>You have sent a large number of emails within a short period using a new IP without a warm-up process, for example, sending 100,000 emails on the first day.
-In this case, it is very likely that email service providers with strict restrictions such as Hotmail and Yahoo Mail will reject these emails and consider them as spams.</td>
+In this case, it is very likely that email service providers with strict restrictions such as Hotmail and Yahoo Mail will reject and consider these emails as spams.</td>
 </tr><tr>
 <td>Case 4</td>
 <td>The invalidity rate of your email address is high, which will greatly damage your sender reputation.
 Tencent Cloud can automatically stop you from sending emails when 8% of your emails are blocklisted in order to protect your IP reputation.</td>